AlefMemTav/AlefMemTav/README.md

 I been kicked and whipped and trampled on
 I been shot at just like you
-I been kicked and whipped and trampled on
-I been shot at just like you.
 But as long as the world keeps a-turnin’
 I just keep a-turnin’ too
 Hey, hey, so I guess I’m doin’ fine

 Well, my road might be rocky
 The stones might cut my face
-My road it might be rocky
-The stones might cut my face
 But as some folks ain’t got no road at all
 They gotta stand in the same old place
 Hey, hey, so I guess I’m doin’ fine
 ```
-#
-אמת